M. A. Kidder

 Beautiful Eden, refuge of peaceMrs.
 M. A. Kidder (Author)English12

-Beautiful spirit of faithMary Ann Kidder (Author)2
+Beautiful spirit of faithMary A. Kidder (Author)2

-Bei der Arbeit, auf der Reise, Sing ich Zions-lieder gernMary A. Kidder (Author)German1
+Bei der Arbeit, auf der Reise, Sing ich Zionslieder gernMary A. Kidder (Author)German1

 Bethlehem star, sweet gem of lightMary Ann Kidder (Author)5

-Blessed Lord, Thy invitationMary Ann Kidder (Author)English9
+Blessed Lord, Thy invitationM.
+A. K. (Author)English9

 Blow, ye golden trumpets, blowMary Ann Kidder (Author)English11